GabyRive/codingchallenge2016/README.md

 To participate in this challenge, you need a *GitHub* account.
 Fork this repository *and* once you finish with your solution, *send* us a Pull Request.

+If you are not familiar with Git or Github, you can submit your challenge [here](https://codetrotters.typeform.com/to/tMgs1X).

 We are looking forward to reading all your solutions!

 ##Challenge